functional-art/functional-art.github.com/2016/cfp.md

   programming
 * unfinished projects in need of inspiration

-Calls for help should be in plain text, HTML or Markdown format, and not exceed 5000 words.
+Calls for collaboration should be in plain text, HTML or Markdown format, and not exceed 5000 words.

-Calls for help will be published on the FARM website.
+Calls for collaboration will be published on the FARM website.

 #### Submission is via EasyChair: